Creator - that's you! - can distinguish and get credit for your work.

 Every publication has a unique ISBN (The International Book Standard Number), that helps to find and exploit them through different databases.
 Otherwise they might stay as “gray literature” that is hard to find and unexploited.
 Both printed and online versions have the ISBN of their own.

 Series identifier is ISSN (the International Standard Serial Number).
-The Publications Secretary gives your publication both ISBN and ISSN.
+The Publications Secretary adds your publication both ISBN and ISSN.

 Every publication at Osuva will get an URN, that contains the ISBN number of online publication, if that is available.